 For any quantity, capacity market participants whose HDR resources received an activation report with an activation notice on the dispatch day are required to notify the IESO Control Room by telephone as soon as practical if they are unable to provide their activation amount.

 Capacity market participants are required to update bids for HDR resources for any reduction to demand response capacity occurring on the pre-dispatch day or dispatch day to reflect the reduced demand response capacity.

+Capacity market participants with an hourly demand response resource who wish to submit a contributor outage should do so in accordance with the procedures outlined in Market Manual 12: Capacity Auctions.

 All Market Participants